Conformal weldings of random surfaces: SLE and the quantum gravity zipper: Introduction

-Before we introduce this result, we will need to spend a few pages constructing a particular kind of scale invariant random quantum surface that we will call a ``quantum wedge.''
 We begin this construction by making a few general remarks.
 Recall that given any quantum surface represented by $(\widetilde D, \widetilde h)$ --- with two distinguished boundary points --- we can change coordinates via \eqref{Qmap} and represent it as the pair $(\H, h)$ for some $h$, where $\H$ is the upper half plane, and the two marked points are taken to be $0$ and $\infty$.
-We will represent the ``quantum wedges'' we construct in this way, and we will mostly focus on constructions in which there is almost surely a finite amount of $\mu_h$ mass and $\nu_h$ mass in each bounded neighborhood of $0$ and an infinite amount in each neighborhood of $\infty$.
+We will represent the ``quantum wedges'' we construct in this way, and we will focus on constructions in which there is almost surely a finite amount of $\mu_h$ mass and $\nu_h$ mass in each bounded neighborhood of $0$ and an infinite amount in each neighborhood of $\infty$.
 In this case, the corresponding quantum surface is {\bf half-plane-like} in the sense that it has one distinguished boundary point ``at infinity'' and one distinguished ``origin'' --- and each neighborhood of ``infinity'' includes infinite area and an infinite length portion of the surface boundary, while the complement of such a neighborhood contains only finite area and a finite-length portion of the surface boundary.
 We will let $\mathcal S_h$ denote the doubly marked quantum surface described by $h$ in this way.

-Note that the $h$ describing $\mathcal S_h$ is canonical except that we still have a free parameter corresponding to constant rescalings of $\H$ by \eqref{Qmap}.
+The $h$ describing $\mathcal S_h$ is canonical except that we still have one free parameter corresponding to constant rescalings of $\H$ by \eqref{Qmap}.
 For each $a > 0$, such a rescaling is given by

 We can fix this parameter by requiring that $\mu_h \bigl(B_1(0) \cap \H \bigr) = 1$.
 We will let $\mu_h$ be zero on the negative half plane so that we write this slightly more compactly as $\mu_h \bigl(B_1(0) \bigr) = 1$.
 (Alternatively, one could normalize so that $\nu_h\bigl([-1,1]\bigr) = 1$.)
 We call the $h$ for which this holds the {\bf canonical description} of the doubly marked quantum surface.